MrSleeps/FrigateTimelapser/README.md

-## Frigate Timelapser
+# Frigate Timelapser

 This is a node app that helps generate timelapse videos from a Frigate feed.
-It takes a snapshot every few seconds and when called will create a timelapse of the last 15 seconds.
+It takes a snapshot every few seconds and when called will create a timelapse of the last 15 seconds (the length of the timelapse is configurable).

 ## Why did I write this?